 - Time-Based - by giving yourself a specific time frame (eg. 6 months) you'll draw a line in the sand to work towards.
 Without this, excuses can be given and you'll never get the policy off the ground.

 Here's an example of a what a SMART goal could look like:

 Reduce the number of PPE uniform violations in the off-site team by 80% in 12 months

 Reduce the number of warehouse staff uniform complaints by 30% in the next 6 months

-The next step in creating a uniform policy is to discuss the idea with the management team.
-We've put this as the second step as we believe that taking the above planning and goals to your senior team shows commitment and will clearly explain what you are trying to achieve.
-This will, in turn, have a bigger impact and quickly alleviate any pressure from that team if the idea came from them.
-You'll look really organised and professional, basically.
+The next step in creating a policy for your staff's uniform is to discuss the idea with the management team.
+This is the second step as taking the above planned goals to your senior team shows commitment and will clearly explain what you are trying to achieve.

 Present your issues list and SMART goals and get these agreed.
 Once everyone agrees there are issues and that the intended goals are something they want to happen - any budget requirements or resulting plans should be signed off much quicker.